geerteltink/geert.elt.ink/src/content/notes/2013-12-06-symfony-2-flash-messages.md

 ---
-title: 'Symfony 2.4 flash messages'
+title: "Symfony 2.4 flash messages"
-description: 'In Symfony 2.4 the session is not always initialized in a template.
-You need an extra step to detect this.'
+description: "In Symfony 2.4 the session is not always initialized in a template.
+You need an extra step to detect this."
-slug: symfony-2-flash-messages
+slug: "symfony-2-flash-messages"
-pubDate: 2013-12-06
+pubDate: "2013-12-06"
 tags:
-  - Symfony 2
+  - "symfony"
 ---

 After upgrading to Symfony 2.4 I got PHPUnit errors.
 I'm not sure what exactly changed, but the session is not initialized automatically.
 An extra check is needed: